afomi/legistar/README.md

 # Legistar

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/legistar`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This .gem is for interacting with the [Legistar API](https://webapi.legistar.com/Help).

 ## Installation

-Add this line to your application's Gemfile:
+To install the `legistar` .gem, add this line to your application's Gemfile:

 ```ruby
 gem 'legistar'